influx6/shogun/readme.md

 ### Writing Functions for Shogun

 Shogun focuses on the execution of functions, that supports a limited set of formats.
-More so, each format allows the use of `Context` or `CancelContext` objects as first place arguments.
+More so, each format allows the use of `Context` or `Context` objects as first place arguments.

 - No Argument Functions